top of page

 Vancouver, British Columbia

-In 1962, 100 years after the first Japanese mandarin oranges were sold in San Francisco, California opened its door to the Japanese mandarin trade.
-This event marked the beginning of the end for the Orange Ships and their traditional race across the Pacific.
-In 1965, Japanese fleets with refrigerated systems took over the trade and eliminated the need to race.
+In 1962, 100 years after the first Japanese mandarin oranges arrived on San Francisco's docks, California reopened its doors to the Japanese Mandarin trade.
+Soon, fleets with refrigerated systems took over their transport, eliminating the need for the Orange Ships and their traditional race across the Pacific.

 1988::100 Years of Orange Ships